 We designed our PCB's in a way that they can be sandwich mounted as well, requiring a minimum of space.
-While using ONE PA-3886ps or PA-4766ps module, you can sandwich mount one or more PA-3886 and/or PA-4776 modules.
-The total will be a very compact multiway amplifier, perfect for driving active speakers.
-All are using the supply of the ps version and fed by just a single transformer.

-Please note that the mounted rectifier can handle 8A continue current maximum!
+While using ONE PA-3886ps (1x80W) or PA-4766ps module, all are fed by just a single transformer.
+Please note that the mounted rectifier can cope 8A continues current maximum!
 This is around 250Wrms.
+The mounted supply capacitors will flatten out the larger peak currents sufficiently.

-The V+, GND, V- and input signal can be fed to other sandwich mounted units by 1,5mm2 solid copper rods, located at the exact same positions in the PCB's.
+The V+, GND, V- and input signal can be fed to other sandwich mounted units by 1,5mm2 solid copper rods.
+So, f.e. you can mount one or more of our PA-4766 (and PA-4766) modules on top of each other, also mixed.
 For even better performance you could connect a PS-BOOSTER module with extra power supply capacity in the same way.
-We recommend to use this one where three or more channels are sandwiched this way.
+We recommend to use this one where three or more amplifier modules are sandwiched this way.

-Also with these modules, the INac line can be fed to all sandwiched modules.
-A single wire through all connected modules is feeding the input signal to all of them.
-Mount the jumper for this use!
+Also with this module the INac line can be fed through to all sandwiched modules.
+Mount the jumper!
 Then, all the amps receive the same signal and you just have to feed the signal to any one of them.

 NOTE: Since the rectifier only has diodes inside, you can ALSO connect a symmetrical dc power supply to it!
-Connect the V+ and V- of this supply to P1 and N2, no matter the polarity, the rectifier will correct it.
+Connect the V+ and V- of this supply to P1 and N2, no matter the polarity.
+The rectifier will correct it.
 Ground of this external supply goes to the middle GND (earth) contact and/or P2/N1.
 All three are connected on PCB.